 Notice: PERF CANNOT process your disability application without a copy of your Social Security award letter with the onset date.

-At least once a year until the member reaches age 65, PERF is required to confirm that the member continues to remain eligible for Social Security disability benefits.
-Failure to confirm continued Social Security disability will result in suspension of benefits.
-If you are no longer eligible for Social Security disability benefits, you are no longer eligible for PERF benefits.
-Any PERF benefits paid after you are no longer eligible must be returned by law.
+At least once a year until you reach age 65, PERF must confirm that you still qualify for Social Security disability benefits.
+Your disability benefits are suspended if you don’t confirm you still qualify.
+If you no longer qualify for Social Security disability benefits, you no longer qualify for PERF disability benefits.
+Any PERF benefits paid after you no longer qualify must be repaid by law.

-Direct deposit is the preferred method to distribute benefit payments.
-On the same day each month, the amount of your payment will be deposited directly into the account you specify.
-You will receive an annual notice of deposits.
-Your money cannot be lost or stolen, and there are no delays due to mishandled mail or incorrect addresses.
-Please contact PERF at (888) 526-1687 to request a form be mailed to you, or download it here.
+Payments are made using direct deposit.
+On the same day each month, your payment will be deposited directly into the account you choose.
+You will receive a yearly notice of deposits.
+Your money cannot be lost or stolen.
+There are no delays due to mishandled mail or incorrect addresses.
+Please contact PERF at (888) 286-3544 to request a form be mailed to you, or download it here.